Holiday giving is expected to be over $48 billion this year, and at least $6 billion will come from online donors, based on a new study by Convio.

 And 40-60% of those online gifts will be made in the last two days of the year.

-Don’t forget that online donors are wealthier, higher-dollar and younger donors.
+Don’t forget that online donors are wealthier, higher-dollar, and sometimes younger donors.

 1. They want to feel good about their gift.

 Remember that your donor is making a personal, emotional statement with their gift.
 They are not shopping for hardware or bath towels.

 Talk a lot about the good they are doing.
 Put evocative photos on your donation page.

 Make your post-gift finish page warm and fuzzy.
 Send a lovely thank you note that touches their heart.

 2. They want to feel connected to the cause.